Ortus-Solutions/commandbox-tests/README.md

 [Test Files](multi-site-json-webroot-convention)

-Copy the `Multi Site Basic` test, but move all the site-specific settings out of the `server.json` except the web root of each site.
-Put the site-specific settings should be put in a `.site.json` file in each web root.
-Edit the relative virtual directory path to now be relative to the webroot (which is the folder the `.site.json` file lives in).
-All the same tests for `Multi Site Basic` should work here too.
+This test is the same as the `Multi Site Basic` test, but all the site-specific settings have been moved out of the `server.json` except the web root of each site.
+The site-specific settings have been placed in a `.site.json` file in each web root.
+Note, it was necessary to edit the relative virtual directory path to now be relative to the webroot (which is the folder the `.site.json` file lives in).
+All the same tests for `Multi Site Basic` should work here with the same results.

 ## Multi Site with explicit `siteConfigFile`

 [Test Files](multi-site-siteConfigFile)

-Copy the `Multi Site Basic` test, but move all the site-specific settings out of the `server.json` INCLUDING the web root of each site.
-Put the site-specific settings should be put in `site1.json`, `site2.json`, etc files in a folder above the web roots.
-Edit the relative virtual directory path to now be relative to the folder each `.site.json` file lives in.
-The `sites` block in the main `server.json` should use the `siteConfigFile` key to point to the file for each site.
-All the same tests for `Multi Site Basic` should work.here too.
+This test is the same as `Multi Site Basic` test, but all the site-specific settings have been moved out of the `server.json` INCLUDING the web root of each site.
+The site-specific settings have been placed in `site1.json`, `site2.json`, etc files in a folder above the web roots.
+Note it was neccessary to edit the relative virtual directory path to be relative to the folder each `.site.json` file lives in.
+The `sites` block in the main `server.json` uses the `siteConfigFile` key to point to the file for each site.
+All the same tests for `Multi Site Basic` should work here with the same results.

 ## Multi Site with `siteConfigFiles` file glob pattern

 [Test Files](multi-site-siteConfigFiles-globbing)

-Copy the `Multi Site Basic` test, but move all the site-specific settings out of the `server.json` INCLUDING the web root of each site.
-Put the site-specific settings should be put in `site1.json`, `site2.json`, etc files in a `sites-available` folder above the web roots.
-Remove the `sites` block entirely from the main `server.json` and set a `siteConfigFiles` key with the value `sites-available/*.json`.
-Edit the relative virtual directory path to now be relative to the folder the `.site.json` files lives in.
-All the same tests for `Multi Site Basic` should work.here too.
+This test is the same as `Multi Site Basic` test, but all the site-specific settings have been moved out of the `server.json` INCLUDING the web root of each site.
+The site-specific settings have been placed in `site1.json`, `site2.json`, etc files in a `sites-available` folder above the web roots.
+We removed the `sites` block entirely from the main `server.json` and set a `siteConfigFiles` key with the value `sites-available/*.json`.
+Note it was neccessary to edit the relative virtual directory path to now be relative to the folder the site JSON files live in.
+All the same tests for `Multi Site Basic` should work here with the same results.

 ## Multi Site with default site